neurodata/ndod/maca/packages/dlod/README.md

 2. Setup a binary classification problem.
 This involves extracting labeled examples from annotated neuro data images and saving these examples in a Caffe-compatible LMDB database.
 For the provided example, this can be accomplished via
     ```make lmdb```
 which will generate some status to stdout and ultimately report some statistics for the training and test datasets.
+To create LMDB databases for your problem of interest, call the [make_binary_dataset.py](./src/make_binary_dataset.py) script with appropriate *--train-dir* and *--test-dir* arugments (see the make target for an example of the arguments this script expects).

 3. Train a Caffe classifier.
 For best results, you will need to design the neural network architecture and select reasonable hyperparameters.
 This is a non-trivial exercise and is typically problem dependent.
 As part of this package we provide a simple example derived from one of the models included in Caffe (originally for CIFAR-10) that uses the LMDB dataset created in the previous step.
 To train this model, do
     ```make train-gpu```.